ErikVeland/GlassCodeAcademy/DEPLOYMENT.md

 ## Content Management

-All lesson content is organized in the [content/lessons/](file:///Users/veland/GlassCodeAcademy/content/lessons) directory with each module having its own JSON file containing all lessons for that technology.
+All lesson content is organised in the [content/lessons/](file:///Users/veland/GlassCodeAcademy/content/lessons) directory with each module having its own JSON file containing all lessons for that technology.

 ## Standalone Server Deployment (Recommended)